-This post is for members, organizers and employees of Meetup.com.
+This post is for members, organizers, and employees of Meetup.com.
 If that doesn’t describe you, you can stop reading now.
-Go look at this dog licking your monitor screen.

-I have come up with solutions to this problem and I have emailed my ideas to both Meetup and the Meetup development team.
-I’ve received supportive responses, dismissive responses and no responses.
+I have come up with solutions to this problem and emailed my ideas to both Meetup and the Meetup development team.
+I’ve received supportive responses, dismissive responses, and no responses.
 Here are the suggestions that I have sent to Meetup over the last year.
 NONE HAVE BEEN IMPLEMENTED.

 - Sub-Groups – My group has 600 members.
 I need the ability to break the group into sub-groups and then send email invites to just that sub-group.
 Seattle is a large metro.
 I’d like to be able to tag members “eastside” “northside”, etc. Each group could create and set as many tags as they want.
 Maybe a chess group could tag members by level of play and then invite just the appropriate level.
 Some of the singles groups need ways to tag by age and sex.

 - Target New Members – The strength of Meetup is finding new people.
 The weakness of the Email Invite is there is still no way to target new members.
-I would like the ability to email invite new members first and then throw it open to the regulars.
+I want the ability to email invite new members first and then throw it open to the regulars.

 - Add the Day of the Week to All Email Invites – Why this suggestion was ignored is proof Meetup doesn’t care.
-Every email invite looks like this: When: May 21, 2009 7:30 PM.
-The first thing EVERY user then has to do is see WHAT DAY OF THE WEEK is May 21st?
-Every programming language has a method call to add DAY OF THE WEEK.
+Every email invite looks like this: When: May 21, 2009, 7:30 PM.
+The first thing EVERY user then has to do is see WHAT DAY OF THE WEEK is May 21st.
+Every programming language has a method called to add DAY OF THE WEEK.
 This is the easiest fix.
-Add the [email protected]#$% day of the week!
-When: THURSDAY May 21, 2009 7:30 PM.
+Add the !@#$% day of the week!
+When: THURSDAY, May 21, 2009, 7:30 PM.

 Photo Fail Rd by fireflythegreat